code-q-web-factory/Neos-Skeleton/docs/GETTING_STARTED.md

 #### Configure your project

 11. Configure the Google Analytics tracking code in [Production/Settings.yaml](/DistributionPackages/CodeQ.Site/Configuration/Production/Settings.yaml) in the format `UA-XXXXXXXX-X`.
-12. In the Neos administration, you can find a page "Page not found", which is shown every time a page couldn't be found.
-Feel free to add content here.

 #### Start developing

-13. Copy your preferred frontend tooling into [Resources/Public/Frontend](/DistributionPackages/CodeQ.Site/Resources/Public/Frontend) and adopt the [CodeQ.Site:Document.AbstractPage](/DistributionPackages/CodeQ.Site/Resources/Private/Fusion/Document/AbstractPage/AbstractPage.fusion) html tags.
+12. Copy your preferred frontend tooling into [Resources/Public/Frontend](/DistributionPackages/CodeQ.Site/Resources/Public/Frontend) and adopt the [CodeQ.Site:Document.AbstractPage](/DistributionPackages/CodeQ.Site/Resources/Private/Fusion/Document/AbstractPage/AbstractPage.fusion) html tags.
-14. Create your own document and content node types and add the styles to your CSS.
+13. Create your own document and content node types and add the styles to your CSS.